School Direct Teacher Training

 Two references are needed and you will be required to complete an internal literacy & numeracy audit through St Mary’s.
 There will be a GCSE/A-level/Degree certificate check and the first round of interviews in November/ December.
 Finally, you will be required to complete the professional ITT skills tests.

 What are we looking for?

-Essential entry requirements as discussed above.
-Good literacy & numeracy, personal skills – communication is vital.
-You need to be well organised, confident, use initiative, self-motivated, show perseverance and resilience.
-The ability to work within a team is important and relevant school-based experience.
-The quality of school experience is more important to us than the time you have spent in schools.
+As well as the essential entry requirements explained above, we are also looking for good literacy & numeracy, and strong interpersonal and communication skills.
+You need to be well organised, confident, use your initiative, be self-motivated, show perseverance and be resilient.
+The ability to work within a team is important and some recent and relevant school-based experience is vital.
+The quality of school experience is more important to us than the length of time you have spent in schools.
 We want you to be interactive, reflective and analytical about what you see in the classroom.

 School experience days can be booked through Kerry Kirby on 01482 808807 or e-mail firstname.lastname@example.org